Singapore to Hong Kong

 The Hong Kong Island skyline, with its ever-growing number of skyscrapers, speaks to ambition and money.
 Paris, London, even New York were centuries in the making, while Hong Kong's towers, bright lights, and glitzy shopping emporia weren't yet part of the urban scene when many of the young investment bankers who fuel one of the world's leading financial centers were born.
 Commerce is concentrated in the glittering high-rises of Central, tucked between Victoria Harbor and forested peaks on Hong Kong Island's north shore.
 While it's easy to think all the bright lights are the sum of today's Hong Kong, you need only walk or board a tram for the short jaunt west into Western to discover a side of Hong Kong that is more traditionally Chinese but no less high-energy.
 You'll discover the real Hong Kong to the east of Central, too, in Wan Chai, Causeway Bay, and beyond.
 Amid the residential towers are restaurants, shopping malls, bars, convention centers, a nice smattering of museums, and—depending on fate and the horse you wager on—one of Hong Kong's luckiest or unluckiest spots, the Happy Valley Racecourse.
 Kowloon sprawls across a generous swath of the Chinese mainland across Victoria Harbour from Central.
 Tsim Sha Tsui, at the tip of Kowloon peninsula, is packed with glitzy shops, first-rate museums, and eye-popping views of the skyline across the water.
 Just to the north are the teeming market streets of Mong Kok and in the dense residential neighborhoods beyond, two of Hong Kong's most enchanting spiritual sights, Wong Tai Sin Temple and Chi Lin Nunnery.
 As you navigate this huge metropolis (easy to do on the excellent transportation network), keep in mind that streets are usually numbered odd on one side, even on the other.
 There's no baseline for street numbers and no block-based numbering system, but street signs indicate building numbers for any given block.

-Picture yourself taking a delicious breakfast on your private veranda.
+Picture yourself enjoying a delicious breakfast on your private veranda.
 Imagine watching the sun set, a flute of chilled champagne in hand, setting sail for your next destination.
-Prestigious, classic and sophisticated, this stylish apartment suite offers the ultimate in finest accommodation on board.
-Set aside for those who seek a superlative level of space, comfort and service, the Owner’s Suite has it all.
-The adjoining bedroom, with its en-suite bathroom, offers its own spectacular sea views.
+Prestigious, classic, and sophisticated, this stylish apartment suite offers the ultimate in fine accommodation on board.
+Set aside for those who seek a superlative level of space, comfort, and service, the Owner’s Suite has it all.
+The adjoining bedroom, with its en suite bathroom, offers its own spectacular ocean views.

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.